AdKats/AdKats/README.md

         this value for auto-surrender to fire.</li>
     <li><b>'Auto-Surrender Winning Team Rate Window Min'</b> - The winning team's ticket rate must not be less than
         this value for auto-surrender to fire.</li>
-    <li><b>'Auto-Surrender Trigger Count to Surrender'</b> - Triggers happen at maximum every 10 seconds.
+    <li><b>'Auto-Surrender Trigger Count to Surrender'</b> - Triggers happen every 10 seconds.
 The above
-        values must be hit this number of times for auto-surrender to fire..</li>
+        values must be hit this number of times for auto-surrender to fire.
+Admins are informed of triggers every </li>
     <li><b>'Auto-Surrender Message'</b> - The message that will be sent to the server when an auto-surrender is fired.
         Place %WinnerName% in the string for the name of the winning team.</li>
     <li><b>'Nuke Winning Team Instead of Surrendering Losing Team'</b> - When an auto-surrender would have been triggered